SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

 Stored variables, like stored properties, provide storage for a value of a certain type and allow that value to be set and retrieved.

 However, you can also define :newTerm:`computed variables`, and define observers for stored variables, in either a global or local scope.
+Computed variables calculate rather than store a value, and are written in the same way as computed properties.

 .. note::